3540 Department of Forestry & Fire Protection

 11.30 - Fire Control:

 The objective of this program is to detect, respond and suppress wildland fires in or threatening State Responsibility Areas.
 The heart of the effort is an aggressive initial attack strategy.
-CAL FIRE's goal is to contain 95 percent of all wildfires to 10 acres or less.
+The Department's goal is to contain 95 percent of all wildfires to 10 acres or less.
 This is achieved through detection, ground attack, air attack and mutual aid using fire engines, fire crews, bulldozers, helicopters and fixed wing aircraft.

 11.40 - Cooperative Fire Protection: